beekhof/sbd-operator/docs/sbd-remediation-status-updates.md

 # SBDRemediation Controller Status Updates Enhancement

-This document describes the enhanced status update functionality implemented in the SBDRemediation controller to provide robust, idempotent, and conflict-resistant status management.
+This document describes the enhanced status update functionality implemented in the SBDRemediation controller to provide robust, idempotent, and conflict-resistant status management using Kubernetes conditions.

 ## Overview

 The SBDRemediation controller has been enhanced with comprehensive status update capabilities that include:

+- **Conditions-based Status**: Uses Kubernetes-standard conditions instead of phases
 - **Robust Error Handling**: Proper distinction between retryable and non-retryable errors
 - **Retry Logic**: Exponential backoff for transient failures
 - **Idempotent Updates**: Avoid unnecessary API calls when status hasn't changed